 Every time I flip the page in this sticker book I’m charmed.
 This page of seasonal stickers is stunning!
 They’re the perfect touch to note monthly seasonal celebrations in the Teacher Planner.

 These snap-in stylized sticky notes function just as post-it notes do – the dashboard conveniently snaps into your Teacher Planner wherever you’d like, and provides a number of teacher-themed notes for dropping reminders and lists in your planner.

 The teacher themed compliment cards are perfect for tucking in a lunch box with a little note on the back, and they make fantastic bookmarks!

-At the time I wrote this post, this product wasn’t yet available on the Erin Condren website.
-(I’ll update with a link as soon as it is available!
-My guess is that it will show up on the Accessories page.)
-This snap-in dashboard would work well for a student as well as for a teacher.
+The snap-in school tracker dashboard would work well for a student as well as for a teacher.
 As a dashboard, you can write on it with a wet-erase marker or a permanent pen (just use an alcohol wipe to erase).

 I hope you enjoyed this review!
 The new 2017/18 Erin Condren Teacher Planner is made in the USA and starts at $55.00 this year.
 (Adding some options could increase the cost of the planner.)

 If you order this planner you’ll be able to customize several choices – you can choose your own cover design, personalize it, choose whether your planner will begin in August or January, choose the number of checklist pages that are included ($), and choose the number of sheet protectors included ($).
 You can also choose your coil cover – rose gold ($), yellow gold ($), or platinum.
 And don’t forget to add a few accessories as well as a coupon link if this is your first order!

 Let me know if you have any questions!
 Happy lesson planning!